 Marketing methods have changed considerably over the years.
 Before the internet and social media took off in a big way, businesses would spend the bulk of their marketing budgets on creating various printed marketing materials, including booklets, brochures and magazines.
 But that doesn’t mean that printed marketing materials are now obsolete—quite the opposite.
 Printed marketing materials still have an important function.
 As a result, printed materials such as printed booklets should be included in company marketing strategies where appropriate.

-Businesses are still turning to print marketing to increase brand awareness and generate revenue.
-So, why do print marketing materials such as booklets work so well in catching consumer attention?
+Businesses are still utilizing brochure, leaflet, and flyer printing to increase brand awareness and generate revenue.
+But why do print marketing materials work so well in catching consumer attention?

 Research has shown that printed media is easier to digest than digital media.
 For example, one neuromarketing firm found that it requires approximately 20 per cent less cognitive effort to read and then process print media than digital.
 Plus, the ability for viewers to recall content was around 70 per cent higher in print than it was for recalling digital ad content.